Gwindow/WhatAPI/README.md

 WhatAPI
 =======

 This is a Java API for What.CD that provides a wrapper around the AJAX API of Gazelle.
+Please don't make more than 1 request to the site per second and don't do anything malicious or there will be consequences.

 If you have any questions on the java or ajax api please contact Gwindow in #what.cd-code.

 Example
 -------